 so this seems to be "simple" if:

 - you generate a pupeptdoc per environment

 - you link directly to the class - e.g. puppetdoc_dir/classes/classname.html

 - you ignore the nodes data (hopefully you are using external nodes with foreman anyway).

 so one approach would be to create another settings in configs/settings.yml and define puppetdoc_dir where:

 #2 Updated by Frank Sweetser over 9 years ago

 Sounds good to me.
 Foreman is obviously most useful when used an an external node classifier, so I don't think it's entirely unfair to skip over node docs.
 Plus, if you're switching from nodes.pp over to foreman as an external node source, you already have to manually shuffle over settings and class assignments anyway, so copying over the comments too shouldn't be a big deal.

-#6 Updated by Paul Kelly about 9 years ago
+#6 Updated by Paul Kelly over 9 years ago